 “Uboss” DRD’s provisioning and billing system known as Uboss.

 “Authorised Users” employees and/or independent contractors of the Customer who are required to access Uboss.

-“Customer” The legal entity, shown on the Sales Order, who requests the
+“Customer” the legal entity, shown on the Sales Order, who requests the Services.

-“DRD” DRD Communications Limited, whose registered office is as NO 1 CROYDON 12-16 ADDISCOMBE ROAD CROYDON SURREY CR0 0XT Company No:
+“DRD” DRD Communications Limited, whose registered office is at No 1 Croydon, 12-16 Addiscombe Road, Croydon, Surrey CR0 0XT.

 “Equipment” the various Items of equipment available from DRD, which may be supplied by DRD to the Customer pursuant to the Agreement, as described in and subject to the additional terms and conditions in Schedule 1.

 “Hosted Services” the various application and connectivity services available from DRD, which may be provided by DRD to the Customer pursuant to the Agreement, as described in and subject to the additional terms and conditions as detailed in Schedule 1.
 Hosted Services consist of services provided by DRD and services provided by third parties.

 “Intellectual Property Rights” all patents, copyrights, design rights, trade marks, service marks, trade secrets, trade names, know-how, database rights and other rights in the nature of intellectual property rights (whether registered or unregistered) and all applications for the same.